akbacak/DMLH2/README.md

 Snapshot was taken.
 Now generate hash codes to ./hashCodes folder by generateCodes_all.py.
 If you want to get hamming distance between two images, use generateCodes.py script.

+Feel free asking any question.

-Note that more explanation will be given after our publication accepted.
-Feel free for asking question about this work.
+# All details about this repo will be given after our publication accepted.